hartwigmedical/hmftools/amber/README.md

 ```

 ## Tumor Only Mode
-In the absence of a reference bam, AMBER can be put into tumor only mode with the `tumor_only` flag.
+If no reference BAM is supplied, AMBER will be put into tumor only mode.

 ## Multiple Reference / Donor mode
 The `reference` and `reference_bam` arguments supports multiple arguments separated by commas.